jakewc12/Reversi/ReversiGame/README.md

 parts of the system through the Appendable.
 The Appendable along with the view's render() function allow other systems to effectively accept certain things in the view as input.

-Explain the highest-level components in your system, and what they do.
-It is trite and useless to merely say “The model represents the data in my system.
-The view represents the rendering of my system. ...”
-This is a waste of your time and the reader’s time.
-Describe which components “drive” the control-flow of your system, and which ones “are driven”.

         Key subcomponents:
 -Within the model, also known as MutableReversi, the first component is size.
 This is the radius of